martinagvilas/fsk-multimodal/README.md

-# Probing feature-based semantic knowledge in Vision+Language deep neural networks
+# Evaluating Conceptual Knowledge in V+L models

 ## 1. Download dataset information
 You will need to: